ofux/Digger-Documentation/README.md

 To edit the terrain asynchronously, use the *ModifyAsync* or *ModifyAsyncBuffured* method of DiggerMasterRuntime. *Asynchronously* means that this method returns immediately without waiting for the modification to be actually done.

-The signature of *ModifyAsync* method is:
+The signature of the *ModifyAsync* method is:

 ```csharp
 /// <summary>